kat-does-code/flux-demo/README.md

 ## Getting started
 This project uses Visual Studio Code and Dev Containers.
 Make sure to execute _build and reopen in container_ from the command palette.
-1. Create your cluster, or use minikube by executing `minikube start`.
+1. Create your cluster, or use minikube by executing `minikube start --cni=calico`.
 2. Bootstrap [flux](https://fluxcd.io/flux/installation/).

     ```bash